Testing PROMETHEUS Payment

 Evaluators at RAND and the Harvard School of Public Health conducted qualitative and quantitative analyses of the Prometheus pilots.

-RWJF funded the project with five grants totalling about $6.5 million.
+RWJF funded the project with five grants totaling about $6.5 million.